odm7341/dispatchDuck/README.md

 The `-noaudio` argument can be supplied to dispatchwrapparr as a custom profile for video-only streams.

 Note: Using the novideo and noaudio arguments either as a fragment or a cli argument will disable the stream variant detection.

-### Custom ffmpeg builds

-Place a custom 'ffmpeg' binary alongside the dispatchwrapparr.py script, and it'll use that version of ffmpeg than the one discovered in PATH

 ## ❤️ Shoutouts